Skip to content

 Both Ahrefs and KWFinder use a keyword difficulty score to help you judge ranking chances.

-Ahrefs bases its score on the backlink profiles of the top 10 ranking pages, ranging from 0 to 100—higher means tougher competition.
+Ahrefs bases its score on the backlinks profiles of the top 10 ranking pages, ranging from 0 to 100—higher means tougher competition.

 KWFinder also uses a 0-100 scale, but it’s a bit more beginner-friendly.